Surface 3 (4G LTE).

 To create a Microsoft account using a new Outlook.com email address:

-It will take a moment for Surface to set up.
-Once set up completes, you'll be taken to the Start screen.
+It takes a moment for Surface to set up.
+When setup is complete, Windows goes to the menu.

 Set up your mobile broadband connection

-Windows will automatically switch from Wi-Fi to mobile broadband as needed.
+Windows will switch automatically between Wi-Fi and mobile broadband as needed.
 You might incur extra charges if you allow roaming.

 If you don’t have an active data plan, you may be directed to an operator app or website for steps to set one up.

-To learn more about what you can do with your Surface, see Get started with Surface RT or Surface 2.
+To learn more about what you can do with your Surface 3, see Get Started with Surface 3.